maelfabien/maelfabien.github.io/_posts/2019-1-7-storage.md

 $ aws configure
 ```

-Aswer the different questions.
+Answer the different questions.
 Make sure to have the ``` credentials.csv ```  file you downloaded when you created a user group.
 If you don't have one, I invite you to check my article on how to run a Zeppelin notebook on EMR.

 ``` bash
 AWS Access Key ID [None]: XXX